stronnag/bbl2kml/README.md

 Note that the scheme (**mqtt**:// in the `--help` text) is interpreted as:

 * ws - Websocket (vice TCP socket), ensure the websocket port is also specificed
 * wss - Encrypted websocket, ensure the TLS websocket port is also specificed.
-TLS validation is performed using the system CA files.
+TLS validation is performed using the operating system.
 * mqtts - Secure (TLS) TCP connection.
 Ensure the TLS port is specified.
-TLS validation is performed using the system CA files.
+TLS validation is performed using the operating system.
 * mqtt (or anyother scheme) - TCP connection.
 If `?cafile=file` is specified, then that is used for TLS validation (and the TLS port should be specified).

 Example:
 ```
 ## the default broker is used ##
 $ fl2mqtt -broker mqtt://broker.emqx.io/org/mwptools/mqtt/playotx openTXlog.csv